zlliang/essaysense/README.md

 # EssaySense

+---

+**DISCLAIMER**: This project is no longer maintained now.
+It is originally the final project of [DATA130006](http://www.sdspeople.fudan.edu.cn/zywei/DATA130006/) on NLP in Fudan University.

+---

 **EssaySense** (former name: AES) is an NLP project on Automated Essay Scoring, based on neural network technologies.

 **Authors**: _[Zilong Liang](https://github.com/zlliang)_ and _[Jiancong Gao](https://github.com/jianconggao)_.